 • Tui also eat native insects and fruit.

-• During winter and early spring tui will range far and wide in search of nectar bearing flowers.
+• During winter and early spring tui will range far and wide in search of You can find a list of local commercial or truck driving game design schools in any Pennsylvania phone book or on the Internet. nectar bearing flowers.
 This is the time they are most common in urban gardens and when they feed on non-native plants.

 • Tui are important to the forest because they pollinate forest flowers and spread medium and small seeds.
 When the bird pokes its head into a flower to reach the nectar, pollen sticks to its head feathers.
 Then when the bird flies to another flower the pollen brushes onto the sticky stigma and a seed begins to form.

 • The alarm call of the tui is a harsh ‘keer keer’ sound.

 • The song of the tui is loud and musical with interruptions of harsh coughs, clicks, rattles, whistles, bell-like chimes, gongs, wheezes and grunts.

 • Tui flight is fast and noisy with a whooshing wing beat interspersed with short glides.

 • During the mating season tui can be seen looping, rolling and diving through the air.
 Tui can also be seen chasing other birds from tui to bellbird to magpies.